roualdes/MATH131/week-00.md

 Colab notebooks that are meant to provide you with a space to follow along with the programming in the Lesson.
 Google Colab notebooks are discussed in more detail below.

+The Videos seek to replace or complement lectures, dependent on the format of the course for each semester.
+There are one or more Videos for each week's Lesson.
+Each Video walks you through the Lesson, explaining most pieces of code.
+Some parts of a Lesson might be skipped in a Video, in an attempt to not bore you with Videos that are too long.
+For the skipped parts of a Lesson, you should pause the Video and work on your own to complete your Notes.

 Each week has an Assignment, e.g. Week 02 Assignment, starting with Week 01.
 You are responsible for completing the Assignments